 Subscribe now to stay updated with our latest email updates.

-Recognizing ASD in Early Childhood
+Recognizing Signs of ASD in Early Childhood

 Early diagnosis of Autism Spectrum Disorder (ASD) leads to the child’s improved quality of life.
 The key figures in this process are parents and caregivers who are frequently the first ones to detect the early symptoms.
 The following are some tools and approaches for identifying ASD in early childhood;